locklearxd/redacted-job-app/README.md

 NetOps example is from a project to achieve Zero Touch Provisioning via using a RaspberryPiZero deployed with the equipment onsite with DHCP codes/auto config capabilities for Cisco/Fortinet appliances

-Once a connection with the Fortinet firewall is established to the headend, the ansible job delivers final configuration based on the prepared Netbox database config/parameters
+Once a connection with the Fortinet firewall is established to the headend via IPSec, the ansible job delivers final configuration based on the prepared Netbox database config/parameters

 -Ansible/Python